robertroussel/robertroussel.github.io/README.md

-# Welcome.
+# Welcome

-## My name is Robert and here are some cool policy-relevant data visualizations.
+# My name is Robert
+# Here are some cool policy-relevant data visualizations

 I invite anyone to copy my visualizations freely as long as you cite me as the source or otherwise give me credit, and I encourage anyone here to look at the source code to further their understanding of the process of create data visualizations.